Baldur’s Gate 3 Astarion: The Pale Elf Walkthrough

 Option 2: Refuse to help Astarion

 If you refuse to assist Astarion, he will still make sure to kill Cazador.
-So after he does that, you can persuade him by completing the persuasion check.
-This way, you can cool down his anger towards you and make him realize that completing the ritual would mean taking more vampire lives.
+So, after he does that, you can persuade him by completing the persuasion check.
+This way, you can cool Astarion’s anger toward you and make him realize that completing the ritual would mean taking more vampire lives.

-I use the Woe Staff to rescue the other spawns trapped in the cells in that area.
-Because of doing that, I gain the favor, and they will aid me during Act 3 of Baldur’s Gate 3.
+We used the Woe Staff to rescue the other spawns trapped in the cells in that area.
+Because of that, we gained their favor, and they aided us during the end of Baldur’s Gate 3.

-Remember here that whatever option you choose, the outcome will be the same in the case of Cazador.
-If you disrupt the ritual in the first place and kill Cazador instead, you will then have to fight an enraged Astarion.
+Remember here that whatever option you choose, the outcome will be the same for Cazador, his death.
+If you disrupt the ritual in the first place and kill Cazador yourself, you will then have to fight an enraged Astarion.

-This will mean that you will have to kill him, and in that scenario, you won’t get the Woe Staff, as he will break it in BG3.
-Ultimately, by helping out Astarion, you will complete The Pale Elf quest in Baldur’s Gate 3.
+This will mean that you will have to kill him, and in that scenario, you won’t get the Woe Staff, as he will break it.
+Ultimately, by helping out Astarion in either way, you will complete The Pale Elf quest in Baldur’s Gate 3.

-As a reward for helping Astarion in killing Cazador, you will end up receiving the following items:
+As a reward for helping Astarion kill Cazador, you will end up receiving the following items:

 • Woe Staff